EmilStenstrom/friendlybit/comments/2006-11-21-how-to-structure-large-css-files_comments.md

   comment_type: null
   is_admin: '0'
 - comment_ID: '7841'
-  comment_author: Amir&#8217;s Blog &raquo; How to structure large CSS files (Yes,
+  comment_author: Amir’s Blog &raquo; How to structure large CSS files (Yes, you do
-    you do need to structure them)
+    need to structure them)
   comment_author_url: http://amirsblog.freehostia.com/?p=35
   comment_content: '[...]
 Many methods exist to structure your CSS.
 This article tries
     to describe the method I use.
 I call it the “Tree method”, since it structures